 If You're Between 50 and 64 and Can't Work

 There are many people over the age of 50 who have worked hard all their life.
-Now, they have health problems that make it impossible to keep doing their trade on a full time basis.
+Now, they have health problems that make it impossible to keep doing their trade on a full-time basis.
 Although their condition does not completely eliminate their capacity to do some kinds of work, they do not have the skills to get another job that is either mentally or physically less demanding.
-The government recognizes that older individuals, who are dealing with a disability, often find it difficult to get and adequately perform at a job that is different to what they have always done.
+The government recognizes that older individuals, who are dealing with a disability, often find it difficult to get and adequately perform a job that is different to what they have always done.
 The government has established special regulations to help people in these situations obtain the disability benefits that they need.

 You've Worked Hard All Your Life.

 We enjoy helping people who have worked so hard for so long.
 If you’re over 50 and can’t work, we’d like to help you!

 For those over the age of 50, there are special regulations that make it easier to obtain Social Security disability benefits.
 The general idea behind this rationale is that the Social Security Administration knows that it is harder for an older person to transition to a new workplace or learn a new job skill.

 To account for this reality, the government uses something they call the “Grid Rules”.
 These rules are an additional way to obtain disability benefits.
 These grid rules consider an individual’s age, education, work skills, and functional capacity to perform basic work assignments.
 In essence, the higher your age and the lower your education, work skills, and functional capacity, the easier it is to be found disabled.

 How the Grid Rules work